Magistrate courts in Bangladesh: Rank

-According to the Warrant of Precedence, the rank of Chief Judicial Magistrate and Chief Metropolitan Magistrate is 17, the rank of Additional Chief Judicial Magistrate and Additional Chief Metropolitan Magistrate is 21, and the rank of Senior Judicial Magistrate and Metropolitan Magistrate is 25.
-It is noteworthy that among the notable senior officials of districts and metropolitan areas, the rank of District and Sessions Judge/Metropolitan Sessions Judge is 16, the rank of Additional District and Sessions Judge/Additional Metropolitan Sessions Judge is 17, the rank of Divisional Commissioner, Joint District and Sessions Judge/Joint Metropolitan Sessions Judge is 21, the rank of Deputy Inspector General (DIG) is 22, the rank of Additional Divisional Commissioner is 23, the rank of District Commissioner (DC)/Additional Deputy Inspector General is 24, and the rank of Senior Judicial Magistrate/Senior Assistant Judge/Superintendent of Police (SP)/Upazila Executive Officer (UNO) is 25.
+According to the Warrant of Precedence, the rank of Chief Judicial Magistrate and Chief Metropolitan Magistrate is at 20, the rank of Additional Chief Judicial Magistrate and Additional Chief Metropolitan Magistrate is at 22, and the rank of Senior Judicial Magistrate and Metropolitan Magistrate is at 25.
+It is noteworthy that among the notable senior officials of districts and metropolitan areas, the rank of District and Sessions Judge/Metropolitan Sessions Judge is at 17, the rank of Additional District and Sessions Judge/Additional Metropolitan Sessions Judge is at 20 along with the rank of Divisional Commissioner, Joint District and Sessions Judge/Joint Metropolitan Sessions Judge is at 22, the rank of Deputy Inspector General (DIG) is at 21, the rank of Additional Divisional Commissioner is at 23, the rank of District Commissioner (DC)/Assistant Inspector General of Police is at 24, and the rank of Senior Judicial Magistrate/Senior Assistant Judge/Deputy Superintendent of Police (DSP)/Sub-district Executive Officer (UNO) is at 25.